Brimstone (2016 film): Plot

-Elizabeth "Liz" Brundy lives in the old west with her husband Eli and their two children, Matthew, Eli's son from a previous marriage, and youngest daughter Sam.
+Elizabeth "Liz" Brundy lives in the Old West with her husband Eli and their two children: Matthew, Eli's son from a previous marriage, and daughter Samantha, called Sam.

 Liz works as a midwife who can hear but is mute, and so communicates through sign language.
-One day, a new church minister, known as "The Reverend", hosts a session at the local church, and the moment that Liz hears his voice, she seems to recognize him and is terrified by his appearance.
+One day, a new Preacher, known as "The Reverend", hosts a session at the local church, and the moment that Liz hears his voice, she seems to recognize him and is terrified by his appearance.
 Later that day, Liz is forced to choose between delivering a baby safely or saving its mother; she chooses to euthanise the baby and save the mother, without telling her until after the procedure is finished.
-Afterwards, Nathan, husband of the formerly-pregnant woman, blames Liz.
+Afterwards, Nathan, the husband of the formerly-pregnant woman, blames Liz.
 That night, Nathan drunkenly shows up at Eli and Liz's house, violent and threatening; Nathan claims Liz is responsible for his son's death.
 In the middle of the fight, the Reverend shows up and tells him to leave.
 He then goes into Eli's house and has a mysterious talk with Liz, saying she is guilty of the murder of Nathan's son and must be "punished".
 As Eli overhears some of the conversation, the Reverend leaves the house.
 Eli's sheep are found dead the next morning, and he seeks out Nathan, who has since disappeared.
 Liz later sneaks off at night to murder the Reverend, but finds her daughter's doll in the Reverend's bed instead.
 Meanwhile, the Reverend disembowels Eli, and leaves him to die.
 As he succumbs to his wounds, Eli tells Matthew to take the family up into the mountains to his father, before the boy mercy kills him.
 Liz and the children flee the farm.